stackrox/kube-linter-action/README.md

 The new workflow will run every time there's a new push to the repo master branch and for pull requests.

 The workflow will fail if kube-linter detects issues.
-You'll find issues in the output of `kube-linter-action` and in [Security | Code scanning alerts](https://docs.github.com/en/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/managing-code-scanning-alerts-for-your-repository#viewing-the-alerts-for-a-repository) view your GitHub repo (if you used provided sample workflow).
+You'll find issues in the output of `kube-linter-action` and in [Security | Code scanning alerts](https://docs.github.com/en/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/managing-code-scanning-alerts-for-your-repository#viewing-the-alerts-for-a-repository) view of your GitHub repo (if you used provided sample workflow).

 ### Example